How to Prevent Glasses From Touching Your Cheeks

 Do glasses touch your cheeks when smiling?

-When you smile very wide, your glasses might touch your cheeks every now and then.
+When you smile very wide, your glasses might occasionally touch your cheeks.
 If your cheeks move your glasses out of place, they are not fitted properly.

 Glasses to Try for Not Touching Cheeks

 How to Check Glasses Won’t Touch Your Cheeks